 Analyzer inspections by U.S. EPA Method 21 will continue to be conducted quarterly, with inaccessible components inspected annually.
 Beginning January 1, 2026, fin fans, including fin fan plugs, will be inspected with a Method 21 analyzer annually.
 Facilities may also continue to seek an alternative annual inspection schedule for certain categories of components.
 Existing rule language provides a path of relaxation of quarterly analyzer inspection towards annual analyzer inspection if certain analyzer and AVO inspection performance metrics are met and maintained.
-This rule language has been updated to include visible vapors detected with OGI camera in the same performance metrics and are now a criterion for approval or disapproval of an alternative annual inspection schedule.
-Staff also considered a path towards relaxation of monthly OGI inspection, as suggested by stakeholders.
+This rule language has been updated to include visible vapors detected with OGI camera in the same performance metrics and are now a criterion for approval or disapproval of an alternative annual inspection, as suggested by stakeholders.
 After careful consideration, staff did not include a path towards relaxation of monthly OGI inspection in these rule amendments because there is insufficient data to demonstrate relaxation is warranted.